 Till the lights of faith and knowledge show the world made one.

-- Spiritual Counseling – The Chaplain is available to meet with students and staff who seek spiritual counseling and on matters related to personal faith.
+Spiritual Counselling — The Chaplain is available to meet with students and staff who seek spiritual counselling and on matters related to personal faith.

-- Student Fellowships – The Chaplain’s Office maintain constant contacts, liaise and support to various student fellowships and cell groups on campus.
-Student groups may operate according to their own distinctives and accomplish their own goals.
-Currently, Chung Chi Student Fellowship, Fellowship of Evangelical Students, Medical Students Fellowship, CU Campus Crusade for Christ, Nursing Fellowship, The Chinese University of Hong Kong Christian Choir, School of Chinese Medicine cell group and other cell groups are having their regular meetings at Chung Chi Chapel.
+Student Fellowships — The Chaplain’s Office maintains constant contacts, liaises and supports various student fellowships and cell groups on campus.
+Student groups may operate according to their own distinctiveness and to accomplish their own goals.
+Currently, Chung Chi Student Fellowship, Fellowship of Evangelical Students, CUHK, CU Campus Crusade for Christ, CUHK Christian Band, CUHK Christian Choir, and other cell groups are having their regular meetings at Chung Chi Chapel.

-- Annual Celebrations – The Chaplain’s Office is responsible for organizing the annual Founders’ Day Thanksgiving Service on the Last Friday of October and the Graduation Ceremony in November (or December).
-The Chaplain’s Office also organizes the Christmas Eve Carol Singing and Candle Light Service in the evening of December 24.
+Annual Celebrations — The Chaplain’s Office is participating in organizing the annual Founders’ Day Thanksgiving Service on the Last Friday of October and the Graduation Ceremony in November.
+The Chaplain’s Office also organizes campus caroling, church festive events and chapel anniversary activities.

-- Wedding Ceremonies – Since 2002, the Chung Chi College Chapel has been authorized to administrate the ceremony of holy matrimony.
-CUHK alumni and staff may visit the webpage of the Chaplain’s Office at www.cuhk.edu.hk/ccc/chaplaincy for further information.
+Wedding Ceremonies — Since 2002, the Chung Chi College Chapel has been authorized to administrate the ceremony of holy matrimony.
+For further information, CUHK alumni and staff may visit the webpage of the Chaplain’s Office at https://www.cco.cuhk.edu.hk/chaplaincy.

 The College respects the personal faith of students and staff but expects their reciprocal deference for the College Christian heritage.
 We consider our Christian tradition an added value to our education.